0xPolygonZero/r1cs/README.md

 A *gadget* for some R1CS instance takes a set of inputs, which are a subset of the witness vector.
 If the given inputs are valid, it extends the input set into a complete witness vector which satisfies the R1CS instance.

+## Features

+The goal of this library is to make SNARK programming easy.
+To that end, we support a broad set of features, including some fairly high-level abstractions:

+- Basic operations on field elements, such as multiplication, division, and comparisons
+- Type-safe boolean operations, such as `GadgetBuilder::and` and `GadgetBuilder::bitwise_and`
+- Type-safe binary operations, such as `GadgetBuilder::binary_sum`
+- `GadgetBuilder::assert_permutation`, which efficiently verifies a permutation using AS-Waksman networks
+- Methods for sorting lists of expressions, such as `GadgetBuilder::sort_ascending`
+- Methods for working with Merkle trees, such as `GadgetBuilder::merkle_tree_root`
+- Common cryptographic constructions such as Merkle–Damgård, Davies-Meyer, and Sponge functions.
+- MiMC (more primitives coming soon)

 ## Core types

 `Field` is a trait representing prime fields.
 An `Element<F>` is an element of the prime field `F`.